AnishGitFlow/byte2build-python/python_coding_days_21_40.md

 # 50 Days of Python Coding Interview Questions

-## Day 1: Count Unique Values in a List
+## ✅Day 1: Count Unique Values in a List

 **Problem Statement:**
 Write a function to count how many unique values are in a list of integers.